The Positive in Me and the Fight Ahead

 This is why repeatedly reading motivational quotes can be effective in building positivity.
 Brian Tracy, in his article on Understanding Your Subconscious Mind explains: ‘by focusing your thoughts on uplifting ideas, your subconscious will begin to implement a positive pattern in your way of thinking and your outlook on life.’

 Although it takes a little more effort to think positive, the rewards are so much greater and hold much more power than negative thinking.

 Because to think positive, it takes forced, intentional creativity and concentration; it is done with purpose and focus so the pictures are clearer, more exact and much more obvious than negativity.
 And the more work you put into it, the brighter and more evident those images become and the greater the reward.

-So, it is now time to really focus on what you want, start demanding exactly what it is that you crave for – and quit asking for what you already have.
+So now it is time to get to work and, with the help of this Weight Loss Motivation series, start to focus on what you really want, start demanding exactly what it is that you crave for – and quit asking for what you already have.

 Are you ready?

 Move on to Part 2: How to Prepare for Positive Thinking

 I would just like to declare that I am not a health professional and I don’t have all the answers…in fact these articles could be all gibberish and just mutterings from a desperate dieter!
 I am a firm believer though in the power of positive thinking, especially when we have to make changes we don’t really want to make.
 These articles are based on research I have done, as well as my own experiences; if they can be of any use to you on your journey, then they have been worth writing, and if not, well at least I finally got them off my chest…